-Detailed information on the trends and common themes that we see in the complaints we review is provided in our Annual Report (https://www.oiahe.org.uk/media/2832/oia-annual-report-2022.pdf).
-This includes a specific section on trends in complaints and themes in our casework.
+Detailed information on the trends and common themes that we see in the complaints we review is provided in our annual report - OIA Annual Report 2023 (oiahe.org.uk).
+This includes specific sections on trends in complaints and themes in our casework.

-In 2022/23, we have seen a reduction in the proportion of our complaints that relate to service issues, in part because fewer new complaints relate to the impact of the Covid-19 pandemic.
-However we have not identified any "systemic or significant problems" that occur frequently sector wide.
-Where we have identified information about potential systemic issues within individual providers, we have shared this with the relevant sector regulators, the Office for Students and Higher Education Funding Council for Wales.
+In 2023/24 most of our complaints relate to either academic appeals or service issues.

+We have not identified any "systemic or significant problems" that occur frequently sector wide.
+Where we have identified information about potential systemic issues within individual providers, we share this with the relevant sector regulators.